One, Two Three and Away!

 Start the Pre-Readers when working towards the end of the Purple Code Level.

-- Learn to Read in 100 Lessons using the SSP Monster Mapping app.
+- Learn to Read using the ICRWY Lessons app.

 A - Roger Red-hat